Disseminating science

 SCImago Journal Rank: Average number of weighted citations received in a year, by articles published in a journal in the previous 3 years.

-Weaknesses are that it’s “complicated” and that the numbers are small.
+The weaknesses are that it’s “complicated” and the numbers are small.

 So I guess if we must do a journal ranking, this is the least bad method?